Enquire Online Now

 Strap Down Your Loader Crane Campaign

-ALLMI has recently launched their Strap Down Your Loader Crane! campaign to promote loader crane safety and to remind delegates of the potential consequences they could face if they don’t secure their loader crane properly.
+ALLMI has recently launched their Strap Down Your Loader Crane!” campaign.
+This is in order to promote loader crane safety and to remind delegates of the potential consequences they could face. if they don’t secure their loader crane properly.

-The Strap Down Your Loader Crane! campaign focuses on loader crane safety, supplying delegates with many tips and resources that can help secure your loader crane correctly.
+The Strap Down Your Loader Crane! campaign focuses on loader crane safety.
+Supplying delegates with many tips and resources can help secure your loader crane correctly.

 Additionally, there is guidance on what is safe (and what isn’t) when traveling with a loader crane.